 A laboratory course that teaches the techniques used in the purification of organic chemicals.
 Furthermore, the student will learn how to determine which technique to choose.
 Co- or prerequisite: CHM 203 Organic Chemistry: Short Course.
-Prerequisite: CHM 132 Principles of Chemistry II.
+Preor co-requisite: CHM 132 Principles of Chemistry II.
 Offered fall.